Varifocal Glasses from Mister Spex:

 How long will it take to get used to varifocal lenses?

 This is the hard question to answer.
-The time required to acclimatise to varifocals is dependent on the individual.
+The time required to acclimatise to varifocals is dependent on the individual, but can be longer than regular prescription glasses.
 Varifocal lenses are complex, which means not everyone can get used to these kinds of glasses immediately.
 Some people get used to varifocal glasses and can see clearly after only a few hours, while in some exceptional cases it takes several weeks.
 The higher the quality of the selected lenses, the larger the viewing range, which in turn results in a more comfortable adaptation time with your new varifocal spectacles.